 3. The third, longer term goal is to explore the viability of Linlithgow becoming a ‘Plastic Free Community’, as defined by ‘Plastic Free Coastlines’.
 Going completely plastic free may be a step too far, but this organisation is encouraging local communities to set and work towards objectives for reducing use of single-use plastic.

 Some local cafes offer discounts when you bring your own cup, rather than buying take-away drinks in disposable cups.
 Here's a note of the ones we're aware of.
-If you know of any others, please let us know and we'll add them too: - Granary cafe - 10% discount on hot drinks - Hideaway cafe, Beecraigs - 10p discount on hot drinks - Taste cafe - 10% discount on hot drinks
+Again, if you know of any others, please let us know and we'll add them too: - Granary cafe - 10% discount on hot drinks - Hideaway cafe, Beecraigs - 10p discount on hot drinks - Taste cafe - 10% discount on hot drinks - Xcite Linlithgow - 10% of a medium tea or coffee

 For any gardeners interested in reducing their plastic use, please click here to read our list of 'Top Tips for Gardeners'.